gasb150/game_style/README.md

 ### GAME STYLE

-I create a rails app, according to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) design [liFEsTlye](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version), the user logs in to the app, the user is presented with the homepage
+I create a rails app using [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) [liFEsTlye](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version).
+When the user logs in to the app, he is going to redirect to the homepage.

-Each page uses the same top menu and footer, include links to pages that are implemented: Home, articles categories, write an article, and sing out. with a featured article, with the biggest number of votes, with a full-width image and title in the first row of the home page.
+Each page uses the same top menu and footer, include links to implemented pages: Home, articles categories, write an article, and sing out.
+Display a featured article in the first row of the home page, which has the highest number of votes, with a full-width image and title.

-List all categories in order of priority.
-Displayed as a square with its name on the top and its most recent article's title at the bottom.
+List all categories in order of priority, displayed as a square with its name on the top and its most recent article's title at the bottom.
 The background image is the image of the most recent article in this category.

    <img src="./app/assets/images/Home.jpg">

-When the user clicks the category name they can see all articles in that category, will see articles are sorted by most recent, each article displays an image, title, truncated text as a preview, and its author username, with a button to add a vote for article (each user can vote only once).
+When the user clicks in the category name, he will see all the articles in that category, sorted by most recent.
+Each article has an image, a title, a truncated text as a preview, and its author username, with a button to add a vote for the article (each user can vote only once).
     <img src="./app/assets/images/Article_section.jpg">

 When the user opens the Write an article page:
-A form with all necessary fields is displayed.
+Display a form with all necessary fields.

-And also this webpage it's responsive.
+And this webpage is also responsive.

 ## :video_camera: Video description